HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 elaborately nested `<table>` structures, to pull off effects like rounded corners and drop shadows.
 In my defense, browsers sucked and there wasn't really an alternative.

 In 2003, a manifesto and a website changed things forever.
-The manifesto was Jeffrey Zeldman’s book [Designing With Web Standards](https://www.amazon.com/Designing-Web-Standards-Jeffrey-Zeldman/dp/0735712018), which exhorted the industry -- browser vendors as well as web developers -- to get its shit together.
+The manifesto was Jeffrey Zeldman’s cranky masterpiece [Designing With Web Standards](https://www.amazon.com/Designing-Web-Standards-Jeffrey-Zeldman/dp/0735712018), which exhorted the industry -- browser vendors as well as web developers -- to get its shit together.
 And the website was the [CSS Zen Garden](http://www.csszengarden.com/), which vividly demonstrated the